dermotreynolds/old.dermotreynolds.github.io/_posts/inprogress/2017-05-20-0-application-discovery.md

 5. Does the the target services support the operational aspects i.e. backup & recovery, security and monitoring.
 All Azure services are developing rapidly and features that exist for one may not exist for another.

 6. What __[parameters](https://docs.microsoft.com/en-us/azure/postgresql/howto-configure-server-parameters-using-cli){:target="_blank"}__ need to be set on the target for the application to function.

+7. Probably the most important of all, you should determine what the TCO of the solution is.
+This allows you to determine if the solution is within the budget but also to determine if you have chosen the best combination for the use-case.
+For example, it may be that to support a specific number of concurrent users a different technology is lower cost.
+Whilst this may not align with the strategic direction it is worth while sharing your observations with your peers to asses whether you are on the right path.